PlasmaFAIR/fortitude/docs/editors/settings.md

 ### `configurationPreference`

 The strategy to use when resolving settings across VS Code and the filesystem.
-By default, editor configuration is prioritized over `fortitude.toml` and `pyproject.toml` files.
+By default, editor configuration is prioritized over `fortitude.toml` and `fpm.toml` files.

 - `"editorFirst"`: Editor settings take priority over configuration files present in the workspace.
 - `"filesystemFirst"`: Configuration files present in the workspace takes priority over editor